Bounce Back From The Retirement Blues

 Robert Delamontagne wasn’t used to being caught off guard.
-After 25 years building EduNeering Inc. into a successful tech company, he was adept at seeing obstacles even before they appeared on the horizon.
+After 25 years building EduNeering Inc., a software company for regulated businesses, he was adept at anticipating problems.
 But when he sold his company and retired his CEO post at age 63, he was shocked by the impact it had on his mental health.

 “I started feeling weird emotions,” says Delamontagne.
 “I didn’t know if it was depression or what.
 I was lethargic, aimless, bored.
 I felt some kind of psychological pressure inside of me, like a malaise.”